-…And why I won’t be buying it (for video anyway) after a long, excited wait
+…so why won't I be buying it (for video anyway)?

-First of all, let me start by saying that if the Canon EOS 5D Mark IV was around £1200 cheaper and had no video functionality whatsoever, I would have bought it in a heartbeat…
+Post updated January 2018: First of all, let me start by saying that if the Canon EOS 5D Mark IV was around £1200 cheaper and had no video functionality whatsoever, I would have bought it in a heartbeat.

-Being a Canon “fan” and having owned the D30, 10D, 20D, 40D, 1D Mark II, 1D Mark III, 7D, 5D and 5D Mark II (and rented the 7D Mark II and 5D Mark III), I have waited a long time for this announcement.
+Being a Canon "fan", I have waited a long time for this announcement.
+In the past I have owned the D30, 10D, 20D, 40D, 1D Mark II, 1D Mark III, 7D, 5D and 5D Mark II (and rented the 7D Mark II and 5D Mark III).

-At first glance I was disappointed with some aspects but was happy overall with the innovative stills photography side of things but on further inspection, I feel a bit “meh” after learning more about the video.
-However, there may be one saving grace that will entice me to buy the Mark IV.
+At first glance I was disappointed with some aspects.
+However, I was happy overall with the innovative stills photography side of things but on further inspection, I feel a bit "meh" after learning more about the video.
+There may be one saving grace that will entice me to buy the Mark IV.

 If the egg-heads at Magic Lantern can address some of the issues with regards to video mentioned below, I will happily buy the Canon EOS 5D Mark IV!

-When I bought the Canon EOS 5D Mark II back in early 2009, it was quite simply the best camera I had ever used.
-Putting it’s simplicity aside, the main reasons being the incredible 1080p HD footage it produced from the full frame sensor (a first from a DSLR in its day) but also the stunningly sharp and accurate image files that it gave me.
+When I bought the Canon EOS 5D Mark II in 2009, it was probably the best camera I had used.
+Putting it's simplicity aside, the main reasons being the incredible 1080p HD footage it produced.
+Footage from the full frame sensor (a first from a DSLR in its day) and also the stunningly sharp and accurate image files that it gave me.

-However, there was no 4K video and as hard as I tried, I could not quite match or beat the quality from the 5D Mark II and the resolution was the same too.
-I even hired a 5D Mark III for a wedding last month and was fairly disappointed so upgrading for me was not really worth it as there was no real difference or improvement in image quality.
+However, there was no 4K video.
+Plus, as hard as I tried, I could not quite match or beat the quality from the 5D Mark II and the resolution was the same too.
+I even hired a 5D Mark III for a wedding last month and was fairly disappointed.
+Therefore, upgrading for me was not really worth it as there was no real difference or improvement in image quality.

-So, when the Canon EOS 5D Mark IV was finally released, I was hoping it would not only match my expectations, but due to the delay in its release, possibly surpass them seeing that Panasonic, Sony and other manufacturers were throwing out exceptional cameras and some with full frame, 4K video recording.
+So, when the Canon EOS 5D Mark IV was finally released, I was hoping it would not only match my expectations, but possibly surpass them.
+After all, Panasonic, Sony and other manufacturers were throwing out exceptional cameras.
+Some with full frame, 4K video recording.

-When I first saw the specs, I was very impressed except for the 4K video only being 30p max frame rate and 1080p Full HD only having 60fps (with 120fps reserved for the barely-used-these-days 720p HD).
+When I first saw the specs, I was very impressed. well, except for the 4K video only being 30p max frame rate and 1080p Full HD only having 60fps (with 120fps reserved for the barely-used-these-days 720p HD).

 The basic specs as a stills camera are impressive:

-There are a few things to get excited with the EOS 5D Mark IV but take note that this remains a stills camera and is not geared towards professional videographers as you will see later.
+There are a few things to get excited with the EOS 5D Mark IV.
+However, take note that this remains a stills camera and is not geared towards professional videographers as you will see later.

 30.4MP Full Frame CMOS Sensor

-This was expected but I secretly hoped Canon would increase this a little seeing as the 5D Mark II in 2008 had 21mp although this is still more than enough for most photography these days.
-Even though I have said Megapixel’s don’t matter, more can be good when it comes to large, increasingly demanding corporate clients and stock photography.
+This was expected but I secretly hoped Canon would increase this a little.
+Especially seeing as the 5D Mark II in 2008 had 21mp although this is still more than enough for most photography these days.
+Even though I have said Megapixels don't matter, more can be good when it comes to large, increasingly demanding corporate clients and stock photography.

-The resolution increase of this amount is not a reason for me to upgrade in a hurry but is not bad for most wedding, portrait and commercial stills photographers.
-However, with the 1DX Mk II only having 20mp and the Sony A7R II having 42mp and the 5DSR with 50mp, I hoped there might be more…40-50 perhaps (long live the megapixel race ; )
+The resolution increase of this amount is not a reason for me to upgrade in a hurry but is not bad.
+Not for most wedding, portrait and commercial stills photographers.
+However, with the 1DX Mk II only having 20mp and the Sony A7R II having 42mp and the 5DSR with 50mp, I hoped there might be more.
+40-50 perhaps (long live the megapixel race ; )

 Dual Pixel Raw

-Dual Pixel Raw, which allows minor adjustments to be made to focus during post processing (depending on the amount of depth of field or focus you have at your disposal) is superb!
-I won’t go into too much detail but this is a great new feature that also allows you to shift the bokeh (blur) around for improved composition and reduce the impact of “ghosting” on your images.
+Dual Pixel Raw, which allows minor adjustments to be made to focus during post processing is superb!
+This is depending on the amount of depth of field or focus you have at your disposal.
+I won’t go into too much detail but this is a great new feature.
+It allows you to shift the bokeh (blur) around for improved composition and reduce the impact of "ghosting" on your images.